epogrebnyak/abacus/README.md

 3. Named entries indicate typical accounting transactions.

+Implementation:

-4. The code is covered by tests and type annotated.
+1. The code is covered by tests and type annotated.

-5. Data structures used are serialisable, data can be stored.
+2. Data structures used are serialisable, data can be stored and retrieved.

-6. Using better Python features, hopefully (eg subclasssing, etc).
+3. Using better Python features (eg subclasssing, etc) for cleaner, understandable code.